-(1) For housing credit dollar amounts allocated and buildings placed in service during the period beginning on January 1, 2006, and ending on December 31, 2010; or
+- (1) For housing credit dollar amounts allocated and buildings placed in service during the period beginning on January 1, 2006, and ending on December 31, 2010; or - (2) For purposes of Section 42(h)(4) of the Internal Revenue Code, for buildings placed in service during the period beginning on January 1, 2006, and ending on December 31, 2010, but only with respect to bonds issued after December 31, 2005.

-(2) For purposes of Section 42(h)(4) of the Internal Revenue Code, for buildings placed in service during the period beginning on January 1, 2006, and ending on December 31, 2010, but only with respect to bonds issued after December 31, 2005.
-The 2008 lists of DDAs that are not part of the GO Zone Designation are effective:
+The 2009 lists of DDAs that are not part of the GO Zone Designation are effective:

-(1) For allocations of credit after December 31, 2007; or

-(2) For purposes of Section 42(h)(4) of the Code, if the bonds are issued and the building is placed in service after December 31, 2007.
+- (1) For allocations of credit after December 31, 2008; or - (2) For purposes of Section 42(h)(4) of the Code, if the bonds are issued and the building is placed in service after December 31, 2008.

-If an area is not on a subsequent list of DDAs, the 2008 lists are effective for the area if:
+If an area is not on a subsequent list of DDAs, the 2009 lists are effective for the area if:

-(1) The allocation of credit to an applicant is made no later than the end of the 365-day period after the submission to the LIHTC-allocating agency of a complete application by the applicant, and the submission is made before the effective date of the subsequent lists; or

-(2) For purposes of Section 42(h)(4) of the Code, if:

-(a) The bonds are issued or the building is placed in service no later than the end of the 365-day period after the applicant submits a complete application to the bond-issuing agency, and requested in the application.
-In the case of a "multiphase project," the DDA or QCT status of the site of the project that applies for all phases of the project is that which applied when the project received its first allocation of LIHTC.
-For purposes of Section 42(h)(4) of the Internal Revenue Code, the DDA or QCT status of the site of the project that applies for all phases of the project is that which applied when the first of the following occurred: (a) The building(s) in the first phase were placed in service or (b) the bonds were issued.

-(b) The submission is made before the effective date of the subsequent lists, provided that both the issuance of the bonds and the placement in service of the building occur after the application is submitted.
+- (1) The allocation of credit to an applicant is made no later than the end of the 365-day period after the applicant submits a complete application to the LIHTC-allocating agency, and the submission is made before the effective date of the subsequent lists; or - (2) For purposes of section 42(h)(4) of the Code, if: - (a) The bonds are issued or the building is placed in service no later than the end of the 365-day period after the applicant submits a complete application to the bond-issuing agency, and - (b) The submission is made before the effective date of the subsequent lists, provided that both the issuance of the bonds and the placement in service of the building occur after the application is submitted.